Athletic Recovery and Sports Injury Treatment in Jacksonville, FL

 Dry needling, deactivates trigger points and motor endplate dysfunction maintaining muscle guarding and referred pain patterns.

-Myofascial cupping, decompresses fascial adhesions and restores interfascial glide in the lateral, posterior, and anterior chain.
+Cupping therapy, decompresses fascial adhesions and restores interfascial glide in the lateral, posterior, and anterior chain.

 IASTM scraping, breaks up scar tissue and disorganized collagen in tendons and fascial planes.